Who Is This Credit Card Best For?

 - Redemption restrictions: If you want cash or a statement credit for your rewards, you should look for a different card.
 The redemption options are limited to travel, gift cards, and merchandise, and you won’t get much more information until you get the card.
 (There’s an online redemption center, but you have to log in to your account to browse the options.)

 New cardholders will earn a $100 statement credit when they spend $1,500 during the first 90 days they have the card.
-This isn’t as much as you’ll get with comparable cash-back cards, but at least the spending minimum is within reach for most people.
+This is $50-$100 less than you’d get with most comparable rewards cards, and the spending requirement is sky high compared to competitors’ deals.

 Earning Points & Rewards

-While there’s no limit on the points you can earn, gas for airplanes and boats only earn 1 point per $1 rather than 5.
+While there’s no limit on the points you can earn, gas for airplanes and boats only earns 1 point per $1 rather than 5.

 Conveniently, PenFed also offers a points calculator that figures out how much you’ll earn based on estimates of your monthly gas and grocery budget (and whatever falls into the “everything else” category.)